 Academic Affairs will acknowledge receipt of the examiner’s report and copy the report (excluding any confidential report attached) to the relevant Head of School.

-It is the responsibility of the Head of School to respond to each external examiner’s report which has been received.
-The response should normally be sent by 1 November (UG) or 1 February (PGT), and should address all subject specific issues raised.
-For quality assurance purposes a copy of the School reply should be sent to Academic Affairs, where the replies will be monitored to ensure that the points raised by the external examiner are being addressed.
-In reports where the external examiner does not recommend any changes to the current practice and procedures, the Head of School should still reply to the examiner to acknowledge that they have received the report.
+It is the responsibility of the Head of School to respond to each external examiner’s report received, normally by 31 July (UG) or 31 December (PGT).
+The response should address all subject specific issues raised.
+For quality assurance purposes, the School should copy the response to Academic Affairs.
+In reports where the external examiner does not recommend any changes to the current practice and procedures, the Head of School should still reply to the external examiner to acknowledge the report.

-Academic Affairs will monitor external examiner reports to determine if any concerns have been raised with regard to the maintenance of standards.
-If such a concern is raised, Academic Affairs will bring this to the attention of the relevant Faculty Dean of Education, who will investigate accordingly and respond to the external examiner.
+Schools should monitor external examiner reports to identify any concerns with regard to the maintenance of standards.
+If a report raises such a concern, the Head of School must bring this to the attention of the relevant Faculty Dean before responding to the external examiner.

-Academic Affairs will monitor external examiner reports to determine if any general issues have been raised, which need to be addressed centrally within the University – for example, issues relating to the University regulations.
-An annual report, compiled for consideration and decision by the Courses and Regulations Group, will follow the normal committee cycle within the University for changes to be introduced for the following academic year, unless a particularly urgent matter has arisen.
+Academic Affairs will monitor external examiner reports to identify any general issues which need to be addressed centrally within the University – for example, issues relating to the University regulations.
+An annual report, compiled for consideration and decision by the Education Committee, will follow the normal committee cycle, unless a particularly urgent matter has arisen.

-Where an issue has been referred to the Courses and Regulations Group for consideration, Academic Affairs will inform the examiner of the outcome.
-It should be noted that, after due consideration, the Courses and Regulations Group may decide that no action will be taken on an issue.
-A ‘no action’ decision will also be communicated to the external examiner.
+Where the Education Committee considers an issue raised by an external examiner, Academic Affairs will inform the external examiner of the outcome.
+It should be noted that, after due consideration, the Education Committee may decide that no action will be taken on an issue.
+Academic Affairs will communicate any such ‘no action’ decision to the external examiner.

 Availability of External Examiners’ Reports to Students

-External examiners have been asked not to identify individual students or staff in their reports.
-However, if this does happen, Schools should redact as appropriate.
+External examiners must not identify individual students or staff in their reports.
+If this does happen, Academic Affairs or the School will redact this information.